fletcher/SimplenoteSync/README.txt

     * it's probably not very efficient and might really bog down with large numbers of notes

+    * renaming notes or text files causes it to be treated as a new note

 SEE ALSO
     Designed for use with Simplenote for iPhone: